ninonagy/finance-app/README.md

 https://user-images.githubusercontent.com/41818057/188262559-7e44f586-e0d0-49b9-89ea-e9b055b92de1.mp4

-This app was created for the needs of the final thesis at the Zagreb University of Applied Sciences.
+This app was created for the needs of the undergraduate thesis at the Zagreb University of Applied Sciences.

 Technology used:
 - [Remix](https://remix.run/) - Full-stack web server